bshoshany/OGRePy/README.md

 ### Other projects to check out

 This package is a Python port of [OGRe](https://github.com/bshoshany/OGRe): An Object-Oriented General Relativity Package for Mathematica.
-You may also be interested in [`BS::thread_pool`](https://github.com/bshoshany/thread-pool): a fast, lightweight, and easy-to-use C++17 thread pool library.
+You may also be interested in [`BS::thread_pool`](https://github.com/bshoshany/thread-pool): a fast, lightweight, and easy-to-use C++17 thread pool library for high-performance scientific computing.